 What should people know about you?

 I’m Jo Ellison, editor of How to Spend It, the Ft’s kind-of-weekly lifestyle supplement, and former fashion editor of the Financial Times, where I have worked since 2014.
-Prior to that, I worked at British Vogue as features director, The Independent newspaper and before that, at the Irish Examiner, in Ireland.
+Prior to that, I worked at British Vogue as features director, The Independent newspaper, and before that, at the Irish Examiner, in Ireland.

 I studied history at university and had always been a features editor before accidentally falling into fashion journalism.
-It started at Vogue, where you couldn’t really avoid the osmosis of fashion seeping into everything the magazine touched and where I learnt a lot about the mechanics of shoots, fashion and fashion history.
+It started at Vogue, where you couldn’t really avoid the osmosis of fashion seeping into everything the magazine touched and where I learned a lot about the mechanics of shoots, fashion, and fashion history.
 But nothing quite prepared me for my move to the FT, where I was thrust into the industry’s most intense dramas, doing the show reports and covering all the big business deals and creative comings and goings.
-In terms of fashion experience, I would say I’ve learnt on the job.
+In terms of fashion experience, I would say I’ve learned on the job.

 Do you have a favorite memory of working as a Fashion Editor?

-Getting the access, meeting interesting people, watching the shows, and getting a ringside seat to the maddest, most extravagant and completely bonkers business on Earth.
+Getting the access, meeting interesting people, watching the shows, and getting a ringside seat to the maddest, most extravagant, and completely bonkers business on Earth.
 No one moment stands out, but the peculiar adrenalin of having to stick a recording device under Miuccia Prada’s nose backstage to get the quote in order to file the show report from the back of a car en route to the next show, wearing strangely inappropriate fashion clothes, is a unique kind of rush.

 What do you say to fashion nay-sayers about the impact of clothing?

 I say what everyone else says.
 Why, then, aren’t you naked?
 We wear clothes because we need them.
 And, by extension, they become semaphore for other things we want to say.
 We all express ourselves through what we wear – those who claim to care nothing about what they wear seem to express the most.
 Sherlock Holmes could unpick a person’s character within seconds of looking them up and down.
 And I think Conan Doyle’s logic stands.
-Clothes are the window… if not to the soul (unless you’re a priest) then at least to character, background, one’s sense of self-worth, ethnicity, politics, status and personality.
-Not to pay attention to the way someone dresses is, to me, a wasted opportunity to better understand them.
+Clothes are the window… if not to the soul (unless you’re a priest) then at least to character, background, one’s sense of self-worth, ethnicity, politics, status, and personality.
+Not paying attention to the way someone dresses is, to me, a wasted opportunity to better understand them.

 How does art impact your work?